 Bullying is a serious offense and will be dealt with promptly and firmly.
-Consequences for bullying behavior may include:
+Consequences for bullying behavior may include, but is not limited to, the following:

-- 1. The students will be separated within the classroom setting (switch desk seats, carpet seats, etc.) The Math and Related Arts teams will be notified of the students involved and will separate them as well. - 2.
-School Social Worker will make initial parent/guardian contact with both parties. - 3.
-School Social Worker will utilize the workbook "No Kidding About Bullying" during Conflict Resolution with the victim and the bully. - 4.
+- The students will be separated within the classroom setting (switch desk seats, carpet seats, etc.) The Math and Related Arts teams will be notified of the students involved and will separate them as needed. - 2.
+The School Social Worker will make initial parent/guardian contact with both parties. - 3.
+The School Social Worker will utilize the workbook "No Kidding About Bullying" during Conflict Resolution with the victim and the bully when appropriate. - 4.
 Loss of privileges, such as recess or extracurricular activities. - 5.
-Restorative Discipline, such as reading a book about what it means to be a leader to a younger grade level classroom or assisting the gym teacher. - 6.
+Restorative Discipline, such as reading a book about what it means to be a leader to a younger grade-level classroom or assisting the gym teacher. - 6.
 Mandatory Parent Meetings - 7.
 Suspension from school. - 8.
 Expulsion from school.